 The service report is a ZIP file with a complete bug report, all relevant setup information, reporting and log files, alignment files, and the instrument configuration.
 If a USB flash drive is connected, the report is saved on the USB flash drive.
 Otherwise, the report is saved in the user data folder /home/storage/userData.

-Manual operation: See "Create report" on page 97
+Usage: Event Asynchronous command Manual operation: See "Create report" on page 95